-What does unqualified opinion mean?
-An unqualified opinion means the City of Coos Bay has been given a "clean" opinion with no reservations.
+Pauly, Rogers and Co. has issued an unmodified opinion on the financial statements with no exceptions or issues requiring comment for the State minimum standards nor was there a management letter issued.
+An unmodified opinion means the City of Coos Bay has been given a "clean" opinion with no reservations.
 It is the independent auditor's judgment that the financial records and statements are fairly and appropriately presented, and in accordance with GAAP.
-An unqualified opinion is the most common type of auditor's report and the desired result.
+An unmodified opinion is the most common type of auditor's report and the desired result.

-Ms. Tara Kamp, from Pauly, Rogers and Co., will present the City's Audit for FYE 14 and in compliance with Statement of Auditing Standards No. 114 (SAS 114), provide the Communication to the Governing Body SAS 114 Letter.
+Ms. Tara Kamp, from Pauly, Rogers and Co., will present the City's Audit for FYE 15 and in compliance with Statement of Auditing Standards No. 114 (SAS 114), provide the Communication to the Governing Body SAS 114 Letter.